ESG Data Table

 Principal Activities of Outside Directors

-Saeko Arai She attended all sixteen (16) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on her extensive experience as a corporate executive and from the professional standpoint of a certified public accountant.
+Saeko Arai She attended all twenty-one (21) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on her extensive experience as a corporate executive and from the professional standpoint of a certified public accountant.
+She attended all sixteen (16) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on her extensive experience as a corporate executive and from the professional standpoint of a certified public accountant.
 She attended all eighteen (18) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on her extensive experience as a corporate executive and from the professional standpoint of a certified public accountant.
-She attended all twenty-two (22) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on her extensive experience as a corporate executive and from the professional standpoint of a certified public accountant.

-Koji Fujimoto He attended all sixteen (16) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on his extensive experience and broad perspective in the healthcare field at administrative organizations.
+Koji Fujimoto He attended all twenty-one (21) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on his extensive experience and broad perspective in the healthcare field at administrative organizations.
+He attended all sixteen (16) meetings held by the Board of Directors during the fiscal year under review, and made statements at those meetings, primarily based on his extensive experience and broad perspective in the healthcare field at administrative organizations.
 He attended all fifteen (15) meetings held by the Board of Directors during the fiscal year under review after his assumption of office as a Director, and made statements at those meetings, primarily based on his extensive experience and broad perspective in the healthcare field at administrative organizations.

 Audit System